GeorgeLychock/MS4-Django-SpiltWine-Main/README.md

             >- Number of items in the cellar
             >- Number of varietals in the cellar
             >- A list of the different varietals represented in the cellar

-            2. What messaging does the user get when they arrive?
-            3. What's it do when I get there?
-            4. What messaging does the user get when they are there?
-            5. How do I get out of there?
-            6. What messaging does the user get when they leave?

 -   ### Administrator
     -   #### **Story A-1** As an Administrator I want to be able to add and delete wine products in the wine product database so that I can provide access to their information throughout the website.